 Seventh, the Exchange is proposing new language in Rule 1080(n)(ii)(E)(g) to stipulate that Complex PIXL Orders which include a stock/ETF component will only execute against Complex Orders or PAN responses that also include the stock/ETF component.
-Such orders will not "leg" to the simple market and will therefore not trade against interest comprising the cPBBO.
-26 This behavior is consistent with the handling of Complex Orders that include a stock/ETF component and are entered into the Phlx system.
-27 Legging of a stock/ETF component would introduce the risk of a participant not receiving an execution on all components of the Complex Order and is therefore not considered as a means of executing a Complex Order which includes a stock/ETR component.
-The Exchange believes that introducing the risk of not having the ability to fully execute a complex strategy is counter-productive to, and inconsistent with, the effort to allow Complex Orders in PIXL.
-If there are Complex Orders and PAN responses which satisfy all components of the Complex Order in PIXL, including the stock component, the stock will be executed in the same manner as it is done today for Complex Orders.28
+Such orders will not "leg" to the simple market and will therefore not trade against interest comprising the cPBBO at the end of the Auction.
+This behavior is consistent with the handling of Complex Orders that include a stock/ETF component and are entered into the Phlx system.
+Legging of a stock/ETF component would introduce the risk of a participant not receiving an execution on all components of the Complex Order and is therefore not considered as a means of executing a Complex Order which includes a stock/ETR component.
+The Exchange believes that introducing the risk of not having the ability to fully execute a complex strategy is counter-productive to, and orders and PAN responses which satisfy all components of the Complex Order in PIXL, including the stock component, the stock will be executed in the same manner as it is done today for Complex Orders.29

 Complex Orders that include a stock/ETF component and are submitted to the Phlx Complex Order book or entered into a Complex Order Live Auction (COLA) also have a similar restriction.
-Rule 1080(n)(ii).
+Rule 1080, Commentary .08(a)(i).